maxcyking/ig-thar-village/README.md

    - Go to Firebase Console > Firestore Database
    - Create database in production mode
    - Set up the following collections:
-     - `products` - for organic products
+     - `products` - for natural products
      - `blogs` - for blog posts
      - `bookings` - for service bookings
      - `messages` - for contact inquiries